descarteslabs/descarteslabs-python/README.md

   to support Landsat Collection 2.

 ### Workflows (channel `v0-18`) - Added
+- The new channel `v0-18` utilizes a new and improved backend infrastructure.
+Any previously saved workflows and jobs from earlier channels are not accessible from the new infrastructure, so you will need to recreate and persist (e.g. publish) new versions using `v0-18`.
+Older releases and older channels can continue to access your originals if needed.
 - **`wf.widgets` lets you quickly explore data interactively.** Add widgets anywhere in your code just like normal values, and the widgets will display automatically when you call `.visualize`.
 - **View shared Workflows and XYZs in GIS applications using WMTS.** Get the URL with `wf.wmts_url()`, `XYZ.wmts_url()`, `Workflow.wmts_url()`.
   - Create publicly-accessible tiles and WMTS endpoints with `wf.XYZ(..., public=True)`.
 Anyone with the URL (which is a cryptographically random ID) can view the data, no login required.
 Set `days_to_expiration` to control how long the URL lasts.